Stairs With Carpet Over Wood Flooring

 What You Currently Have

 But if you want to switch, you should switch.
-You can consider some other factors to help decide if keeping the same flooring is better.
+You can consider other factors to help decide if keeping the same flooring is better.

 The Rest of Your House